lightalkmst/green_curry/README.md

 S: strings

 ## globalize
-This method can be called to pull the included submodules into global scope to obviate the need for fully-qualifying each resource
+Pulls the included submodules into global scope to obviate the need for fully-qualifying each resource

 All examples on this page will assume this has already been called

+note: works both in-server and in-browser

     var green_curry = require ('green_curry')
     green_curry.F.log ('Hint: 3?') // prints 'Hint: 3?'